Muadh-Adekunle-Monsuru/Second-Semester/CPS 204/Propositions.md

 F | T | F
 F | F | T

+If and only if I eat breakfast then I dont eat lunch
+I eat break breakfast if and only if I dont eat lunch

  The truth value is the truth(T) or falsity (F) of a proposition.
  A truth table is a table that summarizes the truth value of a proposition.